MalcolmScruggs/task-tracker/README.md

 Design Decisions:

 * Tasks can no longer be unassigned.
-This removes any questions about a user with a manager making an unassigned task.
-It also makes who can delete what clear (ie. user with manager deleting unassigned tasks)
+This removes any questions about a user with a manager making an unassigned task, or confusion about who is working on a task.

 * Only managers can assign tasks to employees they directly manage.
 The exception is a user with no manager can self-assign a task (ie CEO of a company) who can additionally assign a task to themselves.
 This is